Literacy – Reading, Online Program (MEd)

 William Paterson University’s College of Education offers the M. Ed. in Literacy program, which is accredited by the International Reading Association (IRA).
 The program is now a fully online program.
 This maintains the rigor and integrity of the face-to-face program by preparing candidates to meet the reading and literacy needs of diverse learners in twenty-first century classrooms.
 The online program, however, offers candidates synchronous and asynchronous options for completing course work.This program is designed to prepare graduate students who are certified teachers to work professionally in the highly specialized field of teaching reading and writing to P-12 students.

 Graduates of this program may be certified as reading specialists (P-12) and are also qualified to work with college students and adults who have reading problems.
-Students also have the option to take the MEd in language arts concentration that focuses on all forms of communicative literacy, including the use of technology to transmit and receive meaningful discourse in school settings.

 In addition to the University’s admission requirements:

 - Cumulative grade point average of no less than 2.75 on 4.00 scale.*

 - Minimum verbal score of 150 on the Graduate Record Examination (GRE), or minimum score of 388 on the Miller Analogies Test (MAT).*

 - A 250-500 word essay by the applicant on his or her philosophy of education and reasons for applying to this graduate program.